Nexus - Sixth Form

 We offer two routes for university entry qualifications: International Baccalaureate Diploma Programme (IBDP) and A levels (supplemented where necessary with Spanish qualifications.)
 Both are internationally recognised and respected by leading universities around the world but they are very different.
 By offering the two systems students can choose which route suits them best.

 Working with Professor Guy Claxton, neuroscientist at King´s College London, we have developed a philosophy of teaching and learning that helps students both obtain excellent results and develop skills such as problem solving, curiosity, creativity and independence.
-Our students will be prepared with the tools they will need at university and beyond, not simply spoon-fed for exams
+Our British Baccalaureate students will be prepared with the tools they will need at university and beyond, not simply spoon-fed for exams

 Academic